trist4nl3/rust_pomodoro_webapp/readme.md

 ## Acknowledgments

-- Yew example for the timer
+- Timer Example from the [Yew Github respository](https://github.com/yewstack/yew/tree/master/examples/timer).

 ## About the Author